 - Saves effort: Many homeowners (and landscapers) find that mulching leaves in place is easier than raking or blowing them to the curb or stuffing leaves into bags.

 - Helps the planet: Avoids the energy use and air emissions associated with transporting leaves to a distant composting or disposal facility.”

 I do admit to having some envy for the lawn maintenance crews that use a vacuum hose to scarf up leaves and shred them to pieces into a big wooden box in the back of a pick-up or two-ton.
-What use I could make of all that finely chopped mulch!
+What use I could make of all that finely chopped leaf litter!